paintedsky/mastodon-terminal-theme/README.md

 # Mastodon Terminal Theme

-Custom theme for Mastodon instances that looks roughly like a terminal.
+Custom Tampermonkey theme for Mastodon instances that looks roughly like a terminal.

 Work in progress- feel free to make PRs or issues for further development work.